 This spunky dog was used in an advertisement in the Northeastern United States in 1997 and made to speak through special effects.
 It's hard to forget the chihuahua's popular catchphrase, in a man's voice, during every commercial, "Yo Quiero Taco Bell!" ("I Want Taco Bell!").
 The Taco Bell dog also gained two additional catchphrases, "Drop the Chalupa!" and "Viva Gorditas!."

-Even though the Taco Bell commercials were extremely popular, in 2000 they ended abruptly since some accused the dog of being a cultural stereotype.
+Even though the Taco Bell commercials were extremely popular, in 2000 they ended abruptly since some accused the dog of being a cultural stereotype of hispanic people.
 There were rumors that Gidget had passed, however, that was not the case.

 Gidget continued to live with her trainer, Sue Chipperton who tried to prevent the chihuahua from being mobbed by fans when out and about.
 She also expected Gidget to follow common commands and would avoid carrying her.

-Even though Taco Bell commercials featuring the loveable pup ended in 2000, that didn't keep Gidget from starring on the big screen.
+Even though Taco Bell commercials featuring the loveable pup ended in 2000, that didn't keep Gidget from starring on the big screen or being a figure in pop culture.
 In later years, Gidget appeared in a GEICO commercial as well as an ad campaign for Old Navy.
 And who could forget her role alongside Reese Witherspoon as Bruiser's mom in the 2003 movie, "Legally Blonde 2: Red, White & Blonde."

 Very focused on her career and having been featured in front of the camera most of her life, sadly, Gidget was euthanized in 2009 after suffering a massive stroke at the age of 15.
 Even though it's been over ten years since Gidget has passed, this hard working, sassy dog can still be remembered today for the big roles she starred in.